itsamish01/Social-Network-API/README.md

 ## Social Network API
 This is an API for a social networking web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 It uses Express.js for routing, a MongoDB database, and the Mongoose ODM.

+## User story

+As a user of a social network API, I want to be able to retrieve the latest posts from my friends so that I can stay up-to-date with their activities and interests.

 ## Table of Contents
 Installation
 Usage